110 metres hurdles

-History

-For the first hurdles races in England c.
-1830, wooden barriers were placed along a stretch of 100 yards (91.44 m).

-The first standards were attempted in 1864 in Oxford and Cambridge: The length of the course was set to 120 yards (109.7 m) and over its course, runners were required to clear ten 42 in high hurdles; the height and spacing of the hurdles have been related to Imperial units ever since.
-After the length of the course was rounded up to 110 metres in France in 1888, the standardisation was essentially complete, except that in Germany, 1 metre high hurdles were used until 1907.
+The first hurdles races were held in England c.
+1830, when wooden barriers were placed along a stretch of 100 yards (91.44 m).
+The first standard dimensions were introduced in 1864 in Oxford and Cambridge: the length of the course was set to 120 yards (109.7 m) with ten hurdles of height 42 in.
+The height and spacing of the hurdles have been expressed in imperial units ever since, except in Germany 1-metre high hurdles were used until 1907.
+The sport has been an Olympic discipline since the first modern Olympics in 1896.
+The length of the course was rounded up to 110 metres in France in 1888, which rapidly became the worldwide standard.

 The massively constructed hurdles of the early days were first replaced in 1895 with somewhat lighter T-shaped hurdles that runners were able to knock over.

-However, until 1935, runners were disqualified if they knocked down more than three hurdles, and records were only recognized if the runner had left all hurdles standing.
+Until 1935, runners were disqualified if they knocked down more than three hurdles, and records were only recognized if the runner had left all hurdles standing.
 In 1935, the T-shaped hurdles were replaced by L-shaped ones that easily fall forward if bumped into and therefore reduce the risk of injury.
 However, these hurdles are weighted, so it is disadvantageous to hit them.

-The current running style where the first hurdle is taken on the run with the upper body lowered instead of being jumped over and with three steps each between the hurdles was first used by the 1900 Olympic champion, Alvin Kraenzlein.
-The 110 metre hurdles have been an Olympic discipline since 1896.
+The most popular running style takes the first hurdle on the run, with the upper body lowered (instead of jumping over it), then uses three steps between each of the subsequent hurdles.
+This style was first used by the 1900 Olympic champion, Alvin Kraenzlein.